 Save yourself some manual labor and time and invest in a letter folding machine.

-Prepping a mailing to reach out to your customers?
+Prepping a mail campaign to reach out to your customers?
 A good letter folding machine can save you an extraordinary amount of time.
-In addition to folding letters, these machines can ensure that folds are neat and accurate and even score, glue and batch letters.
+In addition to folding letters, these machines can ensure that folds are neat and accurate and even score, glue, and batch letters.

 There are two main types of letter folding machines: pneumatic folding machines and feeding systems.
 Pneumatic folding machines (sometimes referred to as air-powered paper folders) use a vacuum to push paper.
 It's common for pneumatic folding machines to have a built-in compressor.
 In addition, pneumatic folding machines have folding plates or knife folds that can be adjusted either manually or electronically.

 Feeding system folding machines are the more popular of the two and cheaper.
 A good pneumatic folding machine costs $500 or more, while a good feeding system folding machine starts at around $150.
 Unless you are in the printing business, you won't need a heavy-duty machine that costs thousands of dollars.
 Your everyday small or midsize business can benefit from a folding machine that costs less than $200 or, in many cases, less than $100.